mahanneo/skin_changer_v6_moi/README.md

 ## Credits

-Created and owned by **ragnarokcs**.
+Created and owned by **mahanneo**.
 The project was developed with API and implementation references from the Aimware Lua documentation, `cachorropacoca/aw_cs2v6_femboytap`, `mahanneo/SkinChanger_aw_v6`, public Aimware Lua examples and community research.
 See `NOTICE.md`.

 ## Disclaimer